-Saturday’s FA Cup semifinal between Manchester City and Manchester United is the 159th competitive meeting between the two clubs, but the rivalry has been punctuated by periods of co-operation, the bitterness ebbing and flowing with their fluctuating fortunes.
+Saturday’s FA Cup semi-final between Manchester City and Manchester United is the 159th competitive meeting between the two clubs, but the rivalry has been punctuated by periods of co-operation, the bitterness ebbing and flowing with their fluctuating fortunes.

 City are seeking their first major trophy since 1976, while United have been habitual collectors of silverware, particularly over the last two decades under Sir Alex Ferguson.
-He may relish putting down newly-rich City as the ‘noisy neighbors’, but it wasn’t always that way in Manchester.
+He may relish putting down newly-rich City as the ‘noisy neighbours’, but it wasn’t always that way in Manchester.

 Indeed, prior to World War II, United were the poorer relations of Manchester football.